bentsai10/To-Do-List/README.md

 # To-Do-List
- To-do app with notifications and checkboxes for all of us forgetful people out there
+ To-do app with notifications and checkboxes for all the forgetful people out there

 Forget iPhone's base reminders app, this will be your new go-to digital to-do list!